arindam-sahoo/Emotion-Detection/README.md

 ## Acknowledgments

-- Thanks to Sanskar Hasija for the Dataset.
-Link to the dataset : https://www.kaggle.com/code/odins0n/emotion-detection
+Thanks to Sanskar Hasija for the Dataset.
+Link to the dataset: https://www.kaggle.com/code/odins0n/emotion-detection